jr0senblum/jc/README.md

   * Clients can create and subscribe to arbitrary 'topic's and broadcast arbitrary messages under those topic names
   * Clients can subscribe to node-up and node-down events
-* Interopability: Edn-based, binary protocol over TCP
+* Interopability: JSON, binary protocol over TCP
-  * Edn strings can be used over TCP to interoperate with the cache eco-system.
+  * JSON strings can be used over TCP to interoperate with the cache eco-system.
-    UTF-8 Edn strings -> binary -> TCP --- TCP <- binary <- UTF-8 Edn strings
+    UTF-8 JSON strings -> binary -> TCP --- TCP <- binary <- UTF-8 JSON strings
 * Bridge process that accepts messages from a client indicating cache operations, executes the cache operations and returns the results to the client.
 This has been used with JInterface to